nomadjimbob/mikio/README.md

     * Fixed styling and image display thumb size in media manager popup
     * Fixed text field placeholders not disappearing with text entry
     * Added support for Hogfather
     * Added option to use LESS or direct CSS.
-Some configurations have issues with LESS
+Some configurations (docker linuxserver/dokuwiki) do not have the required PHP extensions installed

   * ***2020-09-10***
     * Floating page tools is now a UL element with classes applied from getType and getLinkAttributes.
 Fixes popup dialogs initiated from the a page menu [#7](https://github.com/nomadjimbob/mikio/issues/7)